icelary/kirk/index.md

 <img src="img/charlie-kirk.jpg" alt="Charlie Kirk" height="400" />

+## Background

+Charlie Kirk was a right-wing political activist.
+He set up booths on college campuses and invited students to debate on any topic.

 ## Incident

-Charlie set up booths at college campuses and invited students to debate on any topic.
-On September 10, 2025, as the first stop in [The American Comeback Tour](https://www.americancomebacktour.com/), he was at [Utah Valley University](https://www.uvu.edu/) (UVU) in Orem, Utah.
+On September 10, 2025, as the first stop in [The American Comeback Tour](https://www.americancomebacktour.com/), Charlie was at [Utah Valley University](https://www.uvu.edu/) (UVU) in Orem, Utah.

 A questioner approached the microphone and raised the topic of transgender mass shooters.
 They had [a short exchange](https://archive.is/W6wv2):